Chart Color Schemes

 Infrastructure

-Flora Hill - Spring Gully has emerging levels of nearby infrastructure activity, ranking in the 37thth percentile nationally
+Flora Hill - Spring Gully has moderate levels of nearby infrastructure activity, ranking in the 43rdth percentile nationally

-Changes to local infrastructure significantly influence an area's performance.
-AreaSearch has identified 18 projects likely to impact the area.
-Key projects include Flora Hill, Burnayi Lurnayi Flora Hill, Spring Hill Estate, and Regional Housing Fund (Victoria).
-The following list details those most relevant.
+Changes in local infrastructure significantly affect an area's performance.
+AreaSearch has identified 18 projects that could impact this region.
+Notable projects include Flora Hill, Burnayi Lurnayi Flora Hill, Spring Hill Estate, and Regional Housing Fund (Victoria).
+The following list details those likely to be most relevant.

 Professional plan users can use the search below to filter and access additional projects.